datadryad/dryad-app/documentation/apis/authorization_code_grant.md

 2. Handle the case when a user rejects the authorization request and no `code` is returned to your callback URL.
-3. If you need to add additional keys and values to be passed through the authorization process then you can add them to your REDIRECT_URI, though storing in the session is easier and more secure if you're ok with the values being available to all tabs or browser windows the user may have open for your site.
+3. If you need to add additional keys and values to be passed through the authorization process then you can add them to the querystring of your REDIRECT_URI, though storing in your application's session is easier and more secure unless you have a specific need to maintain a value that gets passed outside the session.